WatheqAlshowaiter/model-fields/README.md

 composer require watheqalshowaiter/model-required-fields --dev
 ```

-We prefer `--dev` because usually you will use it in development, not in production.
+We prefer `--dev` because you usually use it in development, not in production.
+If you have a use case that requires
+using the package in production, then remove the --dev flag.

 ## Usage

-We Assume that the `User` model has this schema as the defaults
+We Assume that the `User` model has this schema as the default.

 ```php
 Schema::create('users', function (Blueprint $table) {